brettvanderwerff/Journal-Rank/README.md

 # Journal-Rank
-Journal-Rank
+Journal-Rank is a work-in-progress website that allows users to submit opinion reviews for academic journals.

-Work-in-progress website that allows users to submit opinion reviews for academic journals.
+A pilot version of this project is live at: www.journal-rank.com

-Far from complete, but does have basic, unpolished functionality now.
-Progress on this project can be tracked by setting up on Linux with the following:
+Progress on this project can be tracked by setting up the repo on Linux with the following:

 1. Cloning repo.
 2. Installing requirements `$pip install -r requirements.txt`